cis198-2016s/homework/hw00/README.md

 Windows (via MSYS2).
 Unfortunately, there is no support for Windows if you are not using MSYS2.

+Multirust maintains a user default toolchain version (stable, beta, or nightly).
+Run `multirust default stable` to set your user preference to stable.
+This will also download the stable toolchain.

+**On Linux, OS X, or Windows+MSYS2:**
 Install multirust by following the [instructions on their README][multirust].
 You can also use your local friendly package manager.

 [multirust]: https://github.com/brson/multirust

+**On Windows (without MSYS2):**
+You can either use the standard Rust installer from [the website](https://www.rust-lang.org/downloads.html), or you can use multirust on Eniac.

+**On Eniac:**
-If you are using Windows without MSYS2 or you don't want to install Rust, multirust is also available on Eniac.
+If you don't want to install Rust, multirust is also available on Eniac.
 Add this line to your `~/.bashrc` on
 Eniac: `export PATH=$PATH:/home1/c/cis198/local/bin`

-Multirust maintains a user default toolchain version (stable, beta, or nightly).
-Run `multirust default stable` to set your user preference to stable.
-This will also download the stable toolchain.

 To check that Rust and Cargo are installed properly, run the following commands and make sure the output matches below: